-We take the protection of your information very seriously.
-Our Director of Healthcare Privacy and Privacy Liaisons are here to help ensure that we follow the healthcare privacy requirements that apply to our work.
+We take the protection the information you share with DHHS very seriously.
+Our Director of Healthcare Privacy and Privacy Liaisons are here to help ensure we follow the healthcare privacy requirements that apply to our work.

 You have certain rights regarding your information.
-If you are receiving services from one of our HIPAA-covered entities, you can read about your rights in the Notice of Privacy Practices provided by that office.
+If you are receiving services from one of our HIPAA-covered entities, you can read about your rights in the Notice of Privacy Practices provided by that office listed below.

 Authorization to Release Information

-While the law allows the Department to use your information to serve you, the Department also has an authorization or release form available for you to use when you wish to share your information with others.
+While the law allows DHHS to use your information to serve you, DHHS also has an authorization or release form available for you to use when you wish to share your information with others.

 Please download and complete the Authorization to Release Information Form (PDF) to give us permission to disclose your confidential records.
 Note: The Authorization to Release Form is a fillable PDF.
 Please download it before filling in the information.
 If you prefer, please print the form and fill it in with a pen.